AIA St. Louis Governance

 AIA St. Louis Chapter is governed by a ten member Board of Directors elected by its members.
 The Board of Directors establish the Strategic Plan, objectives and policies for the Chapter and steward its resources.

-The 2024 Board of Directors is listed below with contact information: President
+The current Board of Directors is listed below with contact information:

 Melissa Harlan, AIA Kiku Obata & Co. | An Arkansan born in upstate New York, Melissa is passionate about her family, community-focused design, and working towards a just and sustainable society in which her son and other’s sons and daughters can thrive.
 She is an architect at Kiku Obata, where she currently works on community projects in Alton, IL.
 Melissa’s work on the Rung for Women headquarters inspires her to design for everyone, seek empowerment for herself and others in the architectural community, and help build pathways to the profession for minority students in the St. Louis Region.
 Melissa is a member of the AIA St. Louis Awards Committee, past chair of the AIA Small Project Design Knowledge Community, and current president of the Professional Advisory Board at the University of Arkansas Fay Jones School of Architecture and Design.
 She holds a Master of Architecture from Harvard, a Bachelor of Architecture from University of Arkansas, and a B.S. in Agriculture from Arkansas State University.
 Melissa had the honor of jurying the 2020 AIA Small Project Awards, 2020 AIA Small Project Grant, 2020 AIA Gold Medal, and 2020 AIA Firm of the Year.
 In her non-abundant spare time, she can be found cooking, gardening, hiking, or skiing.